cloudflare/cloudflare-docs-engine/src/content/reference/platform/limits.md

 ### How many subrequests can I make?

 The limit for subrequests a Workers script can make is 50 per request.
 Each subrequest in a redirect chain counts against this limit.
 This means that the number of subrequests a Workers script makes could be greater than the number of `fetch(request)` calls in the script.

-### Can I make a subrequest after my Worker has responded to the user?

-Yes, you can use [`event.waitUntil()`](/reference/apis/fetch-event) to register asynchronous tasks that may continue after the response has been returned.

 ### How long can a subrequest take?